-Referral to children's social care Urgent, possible chid protection concerns should always be made by telephone 0300 456 0108.
+Referral to children's social care Urgent, possible chid protection concerns should always be made by telephone the MASH integrated front door on 0300 456 0108.
 If a child discloses physical or sexual abuse, where the alleged abuser is either a family member or someone resident within the household, the school must consult the social care before informing parent(s).